Football: Dismal Man United overpowered by West Ham

 Their slim hopes of getting back into the game were rocked when Rashford came off with a suspected muscle injury, leaving winger Daniel James to operate as a lone striker for the final half an hour.

+West Ham, meanwhile, were happy to soak up the pressure for most of the second half although Felipe Anderson had a chance to double their lead but was denied by a trademark save with the legs from David de Gea.

+The visiting keeper was powerless to stop Cresswell's sizzling free kick, however, which confirmed a second defeat of the season for Manchester United, who were also beaten on their last visit to West Ham when Jose Mourinho was in charge.

-West Ham have 11 points after six games, the same as third-placed Leicester City, while Man United are eighth on eight points.
+West Ham have 11 points after six games, the same as third-placed Leicester City, while Manchester United are eighth on eight points.